shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-microsoft-outlook-com-inventory.md

 ## More questions?

 If you have any further questions about buying Outlook.com inventory, please contact your Microsoft Advertising account representative.

+> [!IMPORTANT]
+> Packages bundled with Microsoft user data are available through the packages marketplace.
+For more information, see [Buying Microsoft Deals](buying-microsoft-deals.md).